LLNL/axom/src/components/sidre/docs/sphinx/attribute.rst

 A Buffer is created with a string name and a default scalar or string value.
 The default values can be changed later as needed.

-.. note:: * Attribute objects can only be created using DataStore methods.
-The
+.. note:: * Attribute objects can only be created and destroyed using DataStore
-            Attribute constructor is private. (see :ref:`datastore-label`).
+            methods.
+The Attribute constructor and destructor are private (see :ref:`datastore-label`).
           * Each Attribute has a unique name and integer identifier.
 Either can be used to retrieve it from the DataStore.